-This document describes the features of the interface of the NERstar editor, a tool within EASIER that allows human post-editors to review and evaluate Neural Machine Translation (NTM) of spoken language text in the context of sign language and audio descriptions, as well as of traditional, live, automatic texts, and segmented texts.
-The editor is provided as a webbased system that runs in Google Cloud, accessible via an URL.
-It opens new avenues for the correction of automatically recognized speech and its text representation.
+This document describes the features of the interface of the NERstar editor, a tool within EASIER that allows human post-editors to review and evaluate and correct Neural Machine Translation (NTM) of spoken language text in the context of sign language.
+The editor is provided as a web-based system that runs in Google Cloud, accessible via an URL.
+It opens new avenues for the correction of automatically recognized speech and its text representation and Sign Language Translation.